 - It also tells about the capital structure of the company.
 The lower this ratio is, the lesser the leverage and the stronger the position of the company’s equity.

-#3 – Capitalization ratio:
+#3 – Capitalization ratio

 Capitalization ratio = Long term debt/(Long term debt +Shareholder’s equity)

-#4 – Cash flow to total debt ratio:
+#4 – Cash flow to total debt ratio

-This ratio gives an idea about a company’s ability to pay its total debt by comparing it with the cash flow generated by its operations during a given period of time.
+This ratio gives an idea about a company’s ability to pay its total debt by comparing it with the cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. generated by its operations during a given period.

-Cash flow to debt ratio = Operating cash flow/Total debt
+Cash flow to debt ratio = Operating cash flow/total debt.

-- Unlike the above three ratios, the debt related number (Total debt) comes in the denominator here.
+- Unlike the above three ratios, the debt-related number (Total debt) comes in the denominator here.

-#5 – Interest coverage ratio:
+#5 – Interest coverage ratio